GovTechSG/techpass-user-docs/docs/support/overview.md

 # Support
-This section serves as a support and troubleshooting guide for any usage problems you may encounter.
+This section serves as a support and troubleshooting guide for any issues you may encounter.

 ## TechPass account for SE-GSIB device users
 SE-GSIB device users can raise a [service request](https://go.gov.sg/techpass-sr) to get their TechPass account and it takes 3 business days for us to provision the TechPass Account.

-Please select <b>Service Request</b> for ticket request type and <b>Create TechPass account for Secure Email GSIB users</b> when submitting the ticket.
+Please select **Service Request** for ticket request type and **Create TechPass account for Secure Email GSIB users** when submitting the ticket.

 <kbd>![SE-GSIB service request options](../assets/support/SE-GSIB_SROptions.png)</kbd>